cloudfoundry/locket/docs/how-locket-is-using-database.md

+---
+title: How Locket is using a database expires_at : never
+tags: [diego-release, locket]
+---

 # How Locket is using database

 Locket is using database to acquire component locks and update presences, which means that it will insert/update the locks table.